GoogleCloudPlatform/cloud-bigtable-examples/scala/bigtable-shc/README.md

 **NOTE**: `SPARK_CLUSTER` and `BIGTABLE_TABLE` are the environment variables defined when [configuring the sample](#configuring-the-sample).

-## Cleaning Up Resources
+## Clean up Resources

-In order to avoid any extra charges for continued usage of Bigtable and Dataproc, delete the sample resources.
+In order to avoid any extra charges for continued usage of Cloud Bigtable and Cloud Dataproc, delete the sample resources.

     gcloud beta bigtable instances delete test-instance